Pedestrian Killed Along With 2 Pennsylvania State Troopers On I-95 Was Walking 'To His Mother's House,' Relative Says

 Speaking with Eyewitness News, Perez said Oliveras had just landed at Philadelphia International Airport when he started making his way to Allentown on foot.

-“He was going to his mother’s house,” Perez said.READ MORE: Temple University Leaders Convene With Police, Mayor To Develop Strategies To Combat Gun Violence Near Campus
+“He was going to his mother’s house,” Perez said.READ MORE: PSPCA 'Cautiously Optimistic' Family Cat Will Survive After Vicious Dog Attack

 State police say Mack and Sisca were dispatched to help Oliveras as he was walking near Lincoln Financial Field.
 It was there where officials say an SUV driven by 21-year-old Jayana Tanae Webb struck all three men.